molily/testing-angular/angular-testing-principles.md

 },
 ```

-This guide recommends to activate one useful Jasmine configuration option: `failSpecWithNoExpectations` lets the test fail if it does not contain ant least one expectation.
+This guide recommends to activate one useful Jasmine configuration option: `failSpecWithNoExpectations` lets the test fail if it does not contain at least one expectation.
 (More on [expectations](../test-suites-with-jasmine/#expectations) later.)
 In almost all cases, specs without expectations stem from an error in the test code.

 ```javascript
 client: {